UNIVERSAL FUND MEMBERFounder Starloop.com.

 Daniel joined Watsi on March 12th, 2013.
 Six years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation traveled 3,100 miles to support Katweensly, a 16 year old student from Haiti, to fund prep and travel for heart surgery.
+Daniel's most recent donation traveled 6,900 miles to support Nant, a 47-year-old homemaker from Burma, for a cholecystectomy..

 Meet Katweensly, a 16 year old student, living with her mother and siblings in a small town in Haiti, near the border with the Dominican Republic.
 Katweensly, who is a junior in high school, particularly enjoys her math and science classes.
 As a young child, Katweensly suffered a bout of rheumatic fever, which damaged one of the four valves in her heart.
 As a result, her heart cannot pump blood efficiently through her body, leaving her feeling weak and short of breath.
 Thanks to the help of our medical partner, Haiti Cardiac Alliance, Katweensly is scheduled to travel to the Dominican Republic for surgery, which is scheduled for November 10th, at Hospital CEDIMAT.
 There, doctors will first try to repair the damaged valve.
 If they are unable to do this, they will implant an artificial valve.
 Another organization, Mitral Foundation, is helping supporting the cost of the surgery, but Katweensly's family needs an additional $1,500 to pay for lab tests, medicines, and follow up appointments that are a part of her overall treatment.
 In addition, support will help cover the travel costs and ensure a social worker from Haiti Cardiac Alliance can support the family during treatment in the Dominican Republic.
 Katweensly said: "I am feeling very happy to finally have the chance to have my heart repaired after waiting for so long."